No, That’s Not the IRS Texting About a Tax Refund or Rebate. It’s a Scam! - NewsBreak

 Even if you didn’t lose money to an IRS impersonator scams, tell us about it at ReportFraud.ftc.gov .

 The post No, That’s Not the IRS Texting About a Tax Refund or Rebate.
-It’s a Scam! appeared first on Cheatham County Source .
+It’s a Scam! appeared first on Wilson County Source .

 Comments / 0